vincentgruse/eeg-training-app/README.md

 #### Why Use Visual Triggers?

-Visual triggers serve a critical purpose in EEG data collection:
+Visual triggers serve several critical purposes:

-1. **Hardware Synchronization**: The black square is detected by a photosensor connected to the OpenBCI's analog input channel, creating precise voltage spikes in the data stream.
+1. **Hardware Synchronization**: The black square is detected by a photosensor, creating precise voltage spikes in the data stream.

-2. **Temporal Precision**: EEG data is collected continuously at high sampling rates (250Hz), making it challenging to determine exactly when a stimulus was presented.
-Triggers provide precise temporal markers.
+2. **Temporal Precision**: EEG data is collected continuously at high sampling rates (250Hz), making precise temporal markers essential.

-3. **Automated Processing**: The distinctive patterns allow the Python processing script to automatically identify session boundaries and individual trials without manual intervention.
+3. **Automated Processing**: The distinctive patterns allow automatic identification of session boundaries and individual trials.

-4. **Non-invasive Integration**: This method doesn't require modifying the OpenBCI hardware or firmware, making it compatible with standard equipment.
+4. **Non-invasive Integration**: This method doesn't require modifying the OpenBCI hardware or firmware.

 ## EEG Data Processing